kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 * Any future divergence.
 A pre-routing-only filter variant, or narrowing the pre-routing legal set would either bloat `HTTPRouteFilter` or force a fork after the fact.
-* A dedicated `HTTPListenerFilter` type keeps the ordering guarantee visually attached to the element via godoc and gives us room to diverge without breaking `HTTPRouteFilter` consumers.
+* A dedicated `ListenerFilter` type keeps the ordering guarantee visually attached to the element via godoc and gives us room to diverge without breaking `HTTPRouteFilter` consumers.